Gagik-Ohanya/MarbleGame/README.md

 # MarbleGame
-The program finds the shortest route (if it exists) for marble game
+The program finds the shortest route to drop all the marbles into the correct holes – if such a move sequence is possible.

 Source: http://icpc.baylor.edu/past/default.htm
 Rules